pa28/pa28.github.io/CommandLine/index.md

 # Command Line Course

-This directory contains file associated with my Unix/Linux command line course.
-The primary audience is Amateur Radio operators using Raspberry Pi but most of the material will apply to mose Unix derived command though applicability will decay as the OS appears further down this list:
+This directory contains files associated with my Unix/Linux command line course.
+The primary audience is Amateur Radio operators using Raspberry Pi but most of the material will apply to most Unix derived command lines though applicability will decay as the OS appears further down this list:

 1. Raspberry Pi OS
 2. Debian derived Linux